All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Enrollment and Patient Population

 TRIUMPH-1 enrolled approximately 2,300 patients, making it one of the largest obesity drug trials in recent history.
 This enrollment number is deliberately large.
-Regulatory agencies like the FDA require robust safety databases for drugs that will be prescribed to millions of people, and a trial of this size provides the statistical power needed to detect both efficacy signals and uncommon adverse events.
+Regulatory agencies like the FDA require strong safety databases for drugs that will be prescribed to millions of people, and a trial of this size provides the statistical power needed to detect both efficacy signals and uncommon adverse events.

 The enrolled population consists of adults with obesity (BMI of 30 or greater) or adults who are overweight (BMI of 27 or greater) with at least one weight-related comorbidity.
 Common qualifying conditions include type 2 diabetes, hypertension, dyslipidemia, and obstructive sleep apnea.
 This broad inclusion mirrors the real-world patient population that would ultimately receive the medication.